nodet/git-check/readme.md

 allows you to use the script as a `git` command (`git check` instead of `git-check`).

-If you're curious about how to go from 'a realease of this repo' to 'available through brew', take a look [here](https://github.com/nodet/homebrew-scripts/blob/main/Formula/git-check.rb).
+If you're curious about how to go from 'a release from this repo' to 'available through brew', take a look [here](https://github.com/nodet/homebrew-scripts/blob/main/Formula/git-check.rb).